 Top 3 Health Benefits of Flaxseed

-- Protection against heart disease.
 The human body cannot produce omega-3 on its own and you must have an abundance of these valuable compounds for many critical functions.
 Consuming foods rich in omega-3 reduces the risk of developing cardiovascular issues.
 Some studies are working to prove that heart disease is reversible.
 Arterial plaque formation can be slowed and prevented by omega-3.
 Scientists are currently researching whether or not omega-3 can remove existing plaque buildup.
 Soluble fiber contained in flaxseed helps “scrub” the body clean of fat-soluble waste and toxic compounds that develop as a result of our body’s metabolic process.
 The incredible antioxidant properties found in lignans also assist by fighting against the free radicals that cause body-wide inflammation and cellular damage.

-- Prevention of osteoporosis.
 Post-menopausal women are at the greatest risk for loss of minerals, density, and strength of their bones.
 Findings from a research study at the National Research Center in Cairo, Egypt, show that omega-3 fatty acids present in flaxseed protect the bones and prevent bone demineralization and loss of density.

-- Cancer protection.
 Regular consumption of flaxseed may protect the body from colon cancer, prostate cancer, and breast cancer.
 Omega-3 fatty acids prevent cancerous cells from latching onto healthy cells.
 If cancerous tumors attempt to form, the lignans contained in flaxseed stop the formation of new blood supply (anti-angiogenesis) that feeds tumor growth.
 In other words, they starve the tumor of their supply of oxygen and nutrients.
 If cancer cells can’t get these basic requirements, they are unable to multiply and spread.

 To achieve the most health benefit from flaxseed it is best to use freshly milled or crushed seeds.
 This allows your body to efficiently absorb the available nutrients contained within its tough exterior.
 The shell is where the fiber originates so make sure your seeds are milled or processed properly.
 Flaxseed oil capsules, available in most health food stores, may not provide the benefits you’re looking for.
 Processing removes the crucial lignans and unless they’re added back to the oil, you won’t get the full benefits of flaxseed.

 Ultimately, you’re better off consuming the seeds themselves.
 This doesn’t have to be an unpleasant experience!
-Add a couple of tablespoons of the seeds or powder to a smoothie.
+Add a tablespoon of the seeds or powder to a smoothie.
 Sprinkle it into your oatmeal for a nutty punch of flavor.
 You can mix it into some mashed sweet potato and you’ll never even know it’s there.
 Just because a cancer-fighting food is healthy doesn’t mean it can’t also taste delicious!

 Store the seeds or powder in an airtight container in the refrigerator or freezer.
 Because of their high oil content, they can spoil if kept at room temperature.
 Consider buying whole flaxseed in bulk and separating into smaller containers.
 Grinding them is simple if you have a coffee grinder at home and only takes a few quick pulses.